 Plumbing Common blockages can be a problem that goes unnoticed for some time until it gets so bad that there is no longer any movement of water.
 After having a bath or a shower and the water released takes longer than usual to drain away this is caused by a gradual build-up of particles restricting the flow through the waste pipe.

-The best way try to eliminate this problem from occurring is not to allowing large particles to be washed away down the plug hole.
-A build up of hair trapped beneath the plug hole is often the cause of blockages in baths and showers.
+The best way to try to eliminate this problem from occurring is not to allowing large particles to be washed away down the plughole.
+A build-up of hair trapped beneath the plughole is often the cause of blockages in baths and showers.
 This will increase the possibility of other particles building up and making the blockage even worse.

-Soap is another common cause of plumbing Common blockage, large partials that have not dissolved and are trapped in the pipe work beneath the bath creating a build up of waist water which is unable to flow freely due to the blockage.
+Soap is another common cause of plumbing Common blockage, large partials that have not dissolved and are trapped in the pipework beneath the bath creating a build-up of wastewater which is unable to flow freely due to the blockage.
 Some blockages of this type can easily be removed by creating a vacuum using a plunger forcing pressure to the affected area and removing the blockage.
-If this approach is unsuccessful it may require the removal of the bath or shower trap in order to inspect and possibly remove any foreign objects trapped which may be causing the blockage.
+If this approach is unsuccessful it may require the removal of the bath or shower trap to inspect and possibly remove any foreign objects trapped which may be causing the blockage.

 Common Plumbing blockages in sinks are very similar to baths and showers the only difference being materials which cause the blockages.
-The trap beneath the sink can sometime become blocked and may require removal in order to inspect and possibly remove any foreign objects trapped, which is usually food related.
-Prevention, some sinks can be fitted with a strainer which fits into the plug hole trapping objects which would of other wise gone down the sink.
+The trap beneath the sink can sometimes become blocked and may require removal to inspect and possibly remove any foreign objects trapped, which is usually food-related.
+Prevention, some sinks can be fitted with a strainer which fits into the plug hole trapping objects which would of otherwise gone down the sink.

 There are various produces on the market that can assist in removing blockages, some of these liquids may contain corrosives such as caustic soda.
 Its is always best to thoroughly read the product instructions before using any bath plughole unblocks to ensure suitability for the job.